MJoergen/ym2151_delete/log.md

 value between logical 0 and logical 1.

-The YM2151 module must be clocked with a frequency of 3.579 MHz, and the output can be sampled as 1/32th of that frequency, i.e. 112 kHz.
+The YM2151 module must be clocked with a frequency of 3.579 MHz, and the output can be sampled at 1/64th of that frequency, i.e. 56 kHz.

 The top level implementation for now just generates a saw tooth waveform at a frequency of approximately 437 Hz.